 - A. The Parties warrant and represent that their mutual obligations shall be performed with due diligence in a safe and professional manner and in compliance with any and all applicable statues, rules and regulations. - B. Transportation to and from College is responsibility of High School and/or Student. - C. Prior to the start of each academic year, the High School and College shall collaborate on the development and communication of procedures for the provision of accommodations for students with disabilities enrolled in Dual Credit courses ("Established Procedures").
-High School and College shall provide disability services in accordance with Established Procedures and applicable law, including, but not limited to, providing
+High School and College shall provide disability services in accordance with Established Procedures and applicable law. - D. College and High School will collaborate to provide Health Center services to students.

-- recommendations and documentation for requested accommodations. - D. College and High School will collaborate to provide Health Center services to students. - E. A Data Sharing Agreement may be made with College and High School.
-The Agreement would allow Parties to provide the applicable data and information about students who are concurrently or formerly enrolled in both education institutions in a manner consistent with such Data Sharing Agreements and Applicable Laws. - F. Technology requests specific to Dual Credit environments on DCCCD properties are to be coordinated through the CFBISD Public School central technology departments, delivered to both college IT Director and DCCCD District IT Deputy Chief Innovation Officer. - 12.
+- E. A Data Sharing Agreement may be made with College and High School.
+The Agreement would allow Parties to provide the applicable data and information about students who are concurrently or formerly enrolled in both education institutions in a manner consistent with such Data Sharing Agreements and Applicable Laws. - F. Technology requests specific to Dual Credit environments on DCCCD properties are to be coordinated through the Cedar Hill High School and Cedar Hill Ninth Grade Center High School central technology departments, delivered to both college IT Director and DCCCD District IT Deputy Chief Innovation Officer. - 12.
 Notices: All notices and communications under this Agreement shall be mailed or delivered to the respective Parties by depositing same in the United States mail at the address shown below, unless and until either party is otherwise notified in writing by the other party, at the following addresses: